aantron/dream/example/z-docker-esy/README.md

 ```

 It uses [Docker Compose](https://docs.docker.com/compose/), so that you can
-quickly expand it by adding databases and the like.
+quickly expand it by adding databases and other services.

 ```yaml
 version: "3"